bshan11/Churn-Prediction/README.md

 jupyter notebook Churn_Model.ipynb
 ```

+## Result

+With Random Forest Classifier, we are able to get quite good results i.e. 93.37 % accuracy, better than what we got from Decision Tree.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.